 Covering the basics isn’t too hard:

 - You have countless options for accommodation in Seoul.
-There are hostels, guesthouse, and budget (or totally not-budget) hotels all in hot competition with each other.
+There arehostels in Seoul guesthouses, and budget (or totally not-budget) hotels all in hot competition with each other.
 You’ll have no problem finding cheap places to stay in Seoul.

 - Your food options are equally endless.
 If you’re backpacking Seoul cheaply, you can subsist entirely on convenience store noodles and street food (and be damn happy too).
 But there are tons of fast-food joints and restaurants in Seoul, from the cheap to the ridiculously expensive.